-Jennings earned his M.S. and Ph.D. in psychology from Pennsylvania State University.
+Jennings earned his M.S. and Ph.D. in clinical psychology from Pennsylvania State University.
 Prior to completing his doctorate, he was a National Institute of Mental Health fellow and later served as a predoctoral fellow in clinical psychology at the Yale School of Medicine.
 He is Professor Emeritus of Psychology at Drew University.

 Born and raised in Jersey City, New Jersey, Jennings has lived in Madison, New Jersey since 1981.
 He has studied in Europe, taught in Africa, and enjoys travel, teaching, and time with family and friends.